 The complete, perfect, actinomorphic flowers are arranged in corymbs of heads subtended an involucre made of 5-8 series of phyllaries.
 The calyx is modified as hairs forming a pappus.
 The corolla has 5, fused lavender petals.
 There are 5 stamens fused to the base of the corolla.
 The ovary is inferior with a single locule.
 The fruit is an achene at maturity that retains the modified calyx (pappus).

-Habitat: Chromolaena lucayana in coastal areas in a sand substrate near wetlands.
+Habitat: Chromolaena lucayana grows in coastal areas in a sand or limestone substrate near wetlands.

-Distribution in Bahamas/Globally: Chromolaena lucayana is endemic to the Bahamian Archipelago known to occurring on the southern, central and northern island groupings.
+Distribution in Bahamas/Globally: Chromolaena lucayana is endemic to the Lucayan Archipelago known to occurring on the southern, central and northern island groupings.

-Medicinal/Cultural/Economic usage: Chromolaena lucayana is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Chromolaena lucayana is not known to be used medicinally in the Lucayan Archipelago.